certtools/intelmq/intelmq/bots/experts/deduplicator/README.md

 #### Example 1

-The bot with this configuration will detect duplication only based on `source.ip` and `destination.ip` keys
+The bot with this configuration will detect duplication only based on `source.ip` and `destination.ip` keys.

 ```
 "parameters": {